balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

 #### Steps

 1. Place the compute module down with the CPU facing upwards
-2. Apply a small amount of thermal compound and spread it to cover the CPU top surface
+2. Apply a small amount of thermal compound and spread it to cover the CPU's top surface
 3. Place a heatsink on top with the fins pointing upwards.
 Align the screw holes making sure to place the hole with the single fins closer to the compute modules pin and the hole with the double away from the pins

 <p align="center">